johannaliukko/Linux-VM-VirtualBox-to-Wondows11/README.md

-## Linux VirtualBox installing to Windows11
+## Linux VirtualBox installing to Windows 11 - Linux VirtualBoxin asentaminen Windows 11

 Noticed when you install Linux VirtualBox to Windows 11 You might get error Kernel panic.
 Don't be panic youself.